shyye/jaex4-java-fundamentals-control-flow/README.md

 - Open the root directory of the project in IntelliJ
 - Implement the requirements listed in comments in the `./src/main/java/com.booleanuk/core/Exercise.java` file
 - When ready to test your solution, open the `./src/test/java/com.booleanuk/core/ExerciseTest.java` file and click a "Run Test" button.
 You can either run the entire test suite via figure 1 in the screenshot below, or run a specific test via figure 2.
+- When you complete the core criteria, there are extensions in the `./src/main/java/com.booleanuk/extension/Extension.java` file.

 ![](./assets/run-a-test.PNG)